 Typically, you will file a claim through the at-fault party's insurance policy.
 However, insurance companies are notorious for trying to keep as much money in their own pocket as possible.
 An insurance company may contest who was really at fault or make you a settlement offer that is far less than the amount to which you are entitled.

 A knowledgeable and skilled Fort Worth motorcycle accident attorney can help you find the highest quality medical care and pursue what you are rightfully owed.
-They will calculate the actual value of your injuries and other damages, negotiate for a just settlement, and, if necessary, zealously represent you against the insurance companies in court.
+They will calculate the actual value of your injuries and other damages, negotiate for a just personal injury settlement, and, if necessary, zealously represent you against the insurance company in court.

 The earlier you contact a Fort Worth motorcycle accident attorney, the greater your chances of success.
 Critical evidence and eyewitnesses disappear quickly after an accident.

 Call an experienced Fort Worth motorcycle accident lawyer as soon as possible to protect your rights.